Manage System Alerts¶

 If the Daemon has not yet applied an oplog entry an hour before its expiration, Ops Manager extends the storage period for another three hours.
-Ops Manager can continue to extend the storage period up to seven days.
+Ops Manager can continue to extend the storage period up to 14 days.

 If you receive this alert:

 - Check that your Backup Daemon is running.